google/gtm-session-fetcher/RELEASING.md

     Top left of the [project's release page](https://github.com/google/gtm-session-fetcher/releases) is _Draft a new release_.

-    The tag should be X.Y.Z where the number _exactly_ matches the one you provided to the `update_version.py` script.
+    The tag should be vX.Y.Z where the version number X.Y.Z _exactly_ matches the one you provided to the `update_version.py` script.
+(GTMSessionFetcher has a `v` prefix on its tags.)

     For the description call out any major changes in the release.
 Usually a reference to the pull request and a short description is sufficient.